json-api/json-api/_format/1.1/index.md

 object.
 But it could not make that member required, nor could it introduce a new sibling to `timestamps`.

+Profiles **SHOULD** reserve at least one object-valued member, and **SHOULD** consider reserving an object-valued member anywhere they expect to potentially add new features over time.

+> Note: hen a profile changes its URI, a huge amount of interoperability is lost.
+> Users that reference the new URI will have their messages not understood by
+> implementations still aware only of the old URI, and vice-versa.
+> Accordingly, the advice above is aimed at allowing profifiles to grow
+> without needing to change their URI.

 ### <a href="#profile-keywords" id="profile-keywords" class="headerlink"></a> Profile Keywords

 A profile **SHOULD** explicitly declare "keywords" for any elements that it